Winchester Magnum: History

 Before the introduction of Winchester Magnum family of cartridges, most cartridges offering a "Magnum" performance were restricted to Holland & Holland cartridges and Weatherby proprietary cartridges, either requiring a full-length magnum action or being chambered exclusively in high end rifles.

 With the introduction of Winchester Magnum cartridges, during the 50s, hunters around the world could afford taking advantage of these cartridges available in large scale production rifles such manufactured around a standard length action.

 The first to come was the .458 Winchester Magnum, a large bore centerfire cartridge released along with the resurge of the interest for the African Safari by the North American sports hunter inspired by Hemingway and Ruark's writings as well as by the post war booming.
 The .458 Win Mag was first released along with the Winchester Model 70 Safari Express rifle.

 A couple of years later the .338 Winchester Magnum is released along with the Winchester Model 70 Alaskan model, just by when Alaska, the last hunting frontier, was founded as a State.
 The .338 Win Mag was marketed as the ideal cartridge for big game hunting in Alaska, especially a bear cartridge that was also suitable for a large variety of native game such as moose, caribou, dall ram and blacktail deer.

 A year later and ahead of its time, the .264 Winchester Magnum was introduced along with the 26-inch barrel Winchester Model 70 "Westerner" rifle, which offered a very flat trajectory ideal for long range shots.
 The .264 Win Mag offered different bullet alternatives suitable for hunting mid sized big game as well as varmints.
 However, the .264 Win Mag popularity was short lived due to Remington's introduction of the 7mm Remington Magnum, a belted magnum with a similar case necked up to accept .284" bullets.

-Due to the gaining popularity of the 7mm Rem Mag, in 1963 Winchester launches the last member of the Winchester Magnum family of cartridges; the .300 Winchester Magnum; a standard length action belted magnum driving a 180 grain bullet at 3000 fps and a 150 grain bullet at a muzzle velocity of 3300 fps.
-The cartridge took off slowly but managed to gain popularity along the years to become the most popular "magnum" cartridge and one of the most popular big game cartridges in the world up to date, mainly due to its versatility, flat trajectory and long range capability, pulling interest not only among hunters but, bench rest shooters, law enforcement and military units around the globe.
+Due to the gaining popularity of the 7mm Rem Mag, in 1963 Winchester launched the last member of the Winchester Magnum family of cartridges; the .300 Winchester Magnum; a standard length action belted magnum driving a 180 grain bullet at 3000 fps, and a 150 grain bullet at a muzzle velocity of 3300 fps.
+The cartridge took off slowly but managed to gain popularity along the years to become the most popular "magnum" cartridge and one of the most popular big game cartridges in the world up to date, mainly due to its versatility, flat trajectory, and long range capability, pulling interest not only among hunters but, bench rest shooters, law enforcement, and military units around the globe.